 Compassion International works in 25 countries around the world, partnering with local churches.
 At the Compassion Child Development Center ran by the local church and volunteers, a sponsored child is provided with Bible studies, health screenings, health and hygiene educations, games, community service opportunities, counseling, and school fees.
 The center staff will also provide meetings and parenting education for the parents or guardians of the sponsored child.

 Our Sunday School children are sponsoring Milkah from Kenya and Lawrence from Uganda.
 They look forward to the relationship they will be building and the encouragement they provide Milkah and Lawrence who are half-way around the world!
 The Sunday School children also remember Milkah and Lawrence in their prayers!

+MLC has been a long time supporter of the local BackPack programs at Johnson-Brock Public School and Johnson County Central School.
 The BackPack Program’s mission is to help alleviate child hunger in southeast Nebraska by providing hungry children with nutritious and easy to prepare food at times when other resources are not available, such as weekends and school vacations.
-Martin Luther Church regularly supports the BackPack Program at different times of the year by designated offerings, proceeds from our annual consignment sale, and special projects.
-This year we have designated our Lenten offerings to be given to the local school BackPack Programs.
+Martin Luther Church regularly supports the BackPack Program at different times of the year by designated offerings, proceeds from our annual consignment sale, and special projects; as well as by members’ volunteer time.